What is an ear canal infection?

 You're more likely to get an ear canal infection if you:

 Have skin problems in your ear, such as psoriasis Psoriasis Psoriasis typically causes red bumps or patches covered with silvery, shiny scales.
 Psoriasis is a chronic (long-lasting) skin disease that causes raised, red patches on your skin.
-The raised... read more , eczema Atopic Dermatitis (Eczema) "Derm" within a word means it has to do with the skin.
-"Itis" means inflammation.
-So dermatitis is inflamed skin.
-Atopic dermatitis, also called eczema, is a long-term type of dermatitis that... read more , or an allergic reaction ( dermatitis of the ear Dermatitis of the Ear Canal The ear canal is the tube that connects the outside of your ear to your eardrum.
-"Derm" is a medical term for skin, and "-itis" means inflammation.
-So, dermatitis is inflamed skin.
-Dermatitis... read more )
+The raised... read more , eczema Atopic Dermatitis (Eczema) Dermatitis is a general term for common skin irritation and inflammation.
+Atopic dermatitis, also called eczema, is a long-term type of dermatitis that usually runs in families.
+It causes a... read more , or an allergic reaction (dermatitis of the ear Dermatitis of the Ear Canal The ear canal is the tube that connects the outside of your ear to your eardrum.
+Dermatitis of the ear canal is itchy, flaky, and swollen skin at the opening of your ear and inside your ear... read more )

 Swim in a lake rather than a pool